Gibbons Track Walk

 From the car park just head for the ocean.
 Walk out to the point then head north up the beach.
 Keep out of the wet lands during winter months, it is one immense bog.
 Take a boat with you or water wings.
 As you walk north up the beach look at the main ridge running north, to your right.
 You can see when it drops down to Pararaha point and the wetlands, about 4.6km from the car park as the crow fly’s.
 Now look for the gully.

 Walk up the valley and just look for markers.
-You should be standing on top of a sand hill looking down to the track.
-There are a couple of board walks along the way.
+You should be standing on top of a sandhill looking down at the track.
+There are a couple of boardwalks along the way.
 You will meet up with the Zion Track at the base of a hill, so take the right fork to the Pararaha shelter after walking through a creek.
 45 minutes walk.
-Pararaha shelter is on sloping ground not an ideal place to pitch a tent, if need be sleep in the shelter.
+Pararaha shelter is on sloping ground not an ideal place to pitch a tent if need be, sleep in the shelter.
 There is also a long drop there, do not forget to pick up your permit to camp the night.
-Just before the shelter you will see a rough track going off to your right.
+Just before the shelter, you will see a rough track going off to your right.

-The decent down to Whatipu is not as bad as walking up from the other end, still steep, but not a muddy and rutted out track.
+The descent down to Whatipu is not as bad as walking up from the other end, still steep, but not a muddy and rutted out track.
 15 minutes before the end of the track there is a turn off to the caves and a tent site.
 When you break out of the bush you will see the car park.
-Stop at the small bridge, this is a good spot to wash your muddy boots and legs, DO NOT drink the water, stock are in the paddock’s.
+Stop at the small bridge, this is a good spot to wash your muddy boots and legs, DO NOT drink the water, stock is in the paddocks.